-Welfare covers a range of issues such as safeguarding and protecting children, anti-bullying, poor practice in coaching and disciplinary matters.
-Welfare is essential to contribute to good practice within athletics, develop performance and to ensure the safety and enjoyment of athletes, coaches, officials and volunteers.
+“Welfare” covers a range of issues including safeguarding and protecting children, anti-bullying, poor coaching practice, and disciplinary matters.
+Welfare makes an essential contribution to good practice within athletics, it helps develop performance and ensures the safety and enjoyment of athletes, coaches, officials and volunteers.

-UK Athletics (UKA) take the lead for safeguarding across the sports of both athletics and running in the UK.
+UK Athletics (UKA) take the lead for safeguarding in athletics and in running within the United Kingdom.
 They set the policies, procedures and regulations for the sport – setting out minimum standards of expectations, such as codes of conduct, procedures to follow for dealing with child protection concerns, other welfare issues or complaints, and to ensure that England Athletics, clubs and associations meet their statutory responsibilities to safeguard and protect children and adults.

-As part of England Athletics, DCH&AC hope that everyone in the sport has a positive experience.
-Together we are committed to protecting everyone in the club so if you have any concerns about the safety of a coach, official, volunteer, athlete or runner please report your concerns to us.
+As a club registered with UKA, we like to think that everyone at DCH has a positive experience.
+Together we are committed to protecting everyone in the club so, if you have any concerns about the safety of a coach, official, volunteer, athlete or runner please report your concerns to any officer in the club (see Roles for email contacts).

 Equality and Diversity

-DCH&AC is committed to improving it’s inclusion and accessibility to enable opportunity for the widest range of people interested in taking part in running and athletics.
-At present we may struggle to accommodate certain individual’s needs/disabilities, for example wheelchair athletes.
-The scheduling and the availability of the track at Maiden Castle, and our coach athlete ratios are limiting factors.
-Where it is not possible to make genuine ‘reasonable adjustments’ we will of course look at these issues seriously through our committee and if the matter cannot be resolved we would happily sign post such athletes to alternative facilities/clubs.
+DCH is committed to improving it’s inclusion and accessibility to enable opportunity for the widest range of people interested in taking part in running and athletics.
+At present we may struggle to accommodate needs and abilities of some athletes e.g. wheelchair athletes.
+The scheduling and availability of the Maiden Castle athletics track and our coach/athlete ratios are limiting factors.
+Where it is not possible to make reasonable adjustments we will, of course, look at any issues at committee and level and, if the matter cannot be resolved, we can signpost the athlete to alternative clubs and/or facilities.

 Is your coach or run leader qualified?